-Registered stakeholders comment on the draft scope (and later on the draft guideline and evidence; see section 10.1).
+Registered stakeholders comment on the draft scope (and later on the draft guideline and evidence; see the section on what happens during consultation in the chapter on the validation process for draft guidelines, and dealing with stakeholder comments).
 Comments should be constructed as reasoned argument and be submitted for the purpose of improving the draft scope.
 NICE reserves the right not to respond to comments that are hostile or inappropriate.

 Tobacco companies and those who speak for them or are funded by them (collectively referred to as 'tobacco organisations') cannot register as stakeholders.
 Tobacco organisations are simply referred to as 'respondents'.
 Any comments received during consultation from respondents are reviewed for factual inaccuracy claims and are made public along with any responses.

-The developer, NICE staff responsible for quality assurance and NICE's public involvement programme (see section 1.5) routinely review the list of registered stakeholders to check whether any key organisations are missing.
+The developer, NICE staff responsible for quality assurance and NICE's public involvement programme (see the section on who is involved in the introduction chapter) routinely review the list of registered stakeholders to check whether any key organisations are missing.
 Registered stakeholders are also encouraged to identify potential stakeholders who are not registered.
 When the guideline covers social care, the NICE team with responsibility for social care should be asked about appropriate stakeholders.

 After consultation, the developer finalises the scope in line with the comments received ensuring that the scope stays in line with the referral for the guideline.